josephsenior/Grinta-Agent/evaluation/benchmarks/visualwebarena/README.md

-# VisualWebArena Evaluation with OpenHands Browsing Agents
+# VisualWebArena Evaluation with Forge Browsing Agents

 This folder contains evaluation for [VisualWebArena](https://github.com/web-arena-x/visualwebarena) benchmark, powered by [BrowserGym](https://github.com/ServiceNow/BrowserGym) for easy evaluation of how well an agent capable of browsing can perform on realistic web browsing tasks.